 PREMA GOPALAN : The Swayam Shikshan Prayog Woman

 Prema Gopolan started her journey after the 1993 earthquake.
 That event destroyed the majority of Latur, the damage was unbelievable and the problems uncountable.

-Her along with few other people decided to do something, decided to fight to look for solutions and after few months they have been able to create a group made by women from over one thousand villages to work on the reconstruction/rehabilitation of the area.
+She along with a few other people decided to do something, decided to fight to look for solutions and after a few months they have been able to create a group made by women from over one thousand villages to work on the reconstruction/rehabilitation of the area.